 Lamar Engel: Great question.
 Wine has always been a ‘pedestalized’ industry and has a deep history of pretentious behavior and ritual dating back to the time the first kings and emperors ruled.

 Cupbearers were akin to what we know of as sommeliers today, albeit had a more treacherous occupation and dare I say a higher turnover as well.
 Their main job was to taste the wines and the foods of the court before it touched the lips of their rulers.
 This points to a myriad of ways they would have to familiarize themselves with arsenics, political angles, as well as have a broad knowledge of the guest list within the court.

 Believe it or not – this birthed superstitions which in turn gave birth to ceremonial practices that began to lift this beverage up higher than it probably should have been.

-As history progressed, it seems that wine has been used and sold as a bartering tool as well as an everyday part of life ,yet a lot of scandal has surrounded this industry on a world stage.
+As history progressed, it seems that wine has been used and sold as a bartering tool as well as an everyday part of life, yet a lot of scandals have surrounded this industry on a world stage.
 The vast history of this beverage created a stage for mystery and unattainable knowledge for many in the past.
 With the advent of the internet – this has become less and less a common occurrence although pretension still exists.

-We like to hear that folks are reading more about wines and are trying to describe their sensations that they love when they drink and eat.
-With more openness to try and describe this experience, the easier it is for folks to share what they learn about wine making choosing wines hopefully less intense of a moment and more of an adventure.
+We like to hear that folks are reading more about wines and are trying to describe the sensations that they love when they drink and eat.
+With more openness to try and describe this experience, the easier it is for folks to share what they learn about winemaking choosing wines hopefully less intense of a moment and more of an adventure.